ipfs-inactive/blog/content/post/weekly-062.md

 ### An update on IPFS Browser progress

 We’re making headway!
-We’d like to share some collaborations the IPFS project has had in the works for a while, which bring us a few steps closer to making unmediated access to information just work… by solving that “last mile” problem and [integrating IPFS directly into web browsers](https://blog.ipfs.io/2019-10-08-ipfs-browsers-update/).
+We’d like to share some collaborations the IPFS project has had in the works for a while, which brings us a few steps closer to making unmediated access to information just work… by solving that “last mile” problem and [integrating IPFS directly into web browsers](https://blog.ipfs.io/2019-10-08-ipfs-browsers-update/).

 ### IPFS now available on Storj Network